 This is where forensic accounting and investigation come into play.
 It can be a tedious and complicated process, so it helps to have the assistance of an experienced lawyer with the contacts and resources to facilitate the investigation.
 Tax returns and bank records will need to be carefully scrutinized, along with credit card returns, and activity in known accounts.

 Some hidden assets are uncovered through lifestyle analysis.
 Simple questions regarding spending and whether it falls in line with a spouse’s reported income.
 Is the spouse’s lifestyle more lavish than reported income suggests?
-Cars, electronics, art, collectibles, travel, taken individually, these things may not appear to be significant, but when added together, they can help to build a better picture of someone’s overall wealth.
+Cars, electronics, art, collectibles and travel, taken individually, are things that may not appear to be significant, but when added together, they can help to build a better picture of someone’s overall wealth.

 Does The Value of Hidden Assets Really Justify The Pursuit?

 At some point, a sober, logical determination has to be made regarding the likely value of the suspected hidden assets.
 Despite the moral and legal ramifications of a spouse hiding assets during a divorce, a good lawyer should ask the question “is it worth it?”
 The investigation and pursuit of those hidden assets can end up being both expensive and time-consuming, and sometimes it may simply not be a worthwhile expenditure.
 A good lawyer should have your best interests in mind, and not be concerned with billing you for a lengthy investigation which may not bear fruit.

 Contact the Divorce Lawyers at Howie Johnson Barristers & Solicitors if You Suspect Assets are Being Hidden